magnumjs/mag.js/examples/components/README.md

 One way of organizing components is to use component parameter lists to send data downstream, and to define events to bubble data back upstream to a centralized module who is responsible for interfacing with the model layer.

+##Container component

-This is the parent component
+This is the parent component, it houses all inner components.

 ```javascript
 var ContactsWidget = {